-By Clement Bigot, for Eurasia Business News – September 11, 2021
+By Clement Bigot, consultant in international affairs, for Eurasia Business News – September 11, 2021

 The Board of Directors of the Bank of Russia on September 10 decided to raise the key rate by 25 basis points, to 6.75% per annum, choosing a short step contrary to analysts’ expectations.